 Bioinformatics Resources and Applications Facility (BRAF) protein mutations are uncommon in mucosal melanoma and found at less than 10% of cases.
 However, in cutaneous melanoma, BRAF mutations are found in up to 80% of melanomas.

 Surgery is the mainstay of treatment in oral malignant melanoma.
-Radical excision with disease-free margins is the first goal in the surgical management.
-Diagnostic excisional biopsy followed by wide local excision where the diagnosis is proven.
+Radical excision with disease-free margins is the first goal in surgical management.
+A diagnostic excisional biopsy followed by wide local excision where the diagnosis is proven.
 Following complete surgical excision, relapse rates have been reported to be 10% to 20%.

 In a clinically positive neck, a neck dissection is mandatory in all cases of head and neck mucosal melanoma that is amenable to radical treatment.